 ATSDR assumes that there are completed exposure pathways to surface soil in residential yards and other properties.
 These exposures occur primarily as accidental ingestion of soil, but may also include ingestion of soil contaminants on or in home-grown produce, dermal contact with soil, and incidental ingestion of soil by children (pica behavior).
-Soil samples from two sampling activities (April 2005 and July 2009) were collected from residential yards, drip lines, gardens and playgrounds in the Collegeville, Harriman Park, and Fairmont communities.
+Soil samples from two sampling activities (April 2005 and July 2009) were collected from residential yards, drip lines, gardens and playgrounds in the Collegeville, Harriman Park, and Fairmont communities (Figure 1).

 Sampling Strategy - 2005.
-In April 2005, 35 soil samples were collected from 30 properties in the Collegeville, Harriman Park, and Fairmont communities (CH2MHill, 2005).
-All soil samples collected in 2005 were collected at a 0-2 inch depth.
+In April 2005, soil samples from 35 properties in the Collegeville, Harriman Park, and Fairmont communities were collected and analyzed (CH2MHill, 2005).
+The off-site soil samples collected in 2005 were collected at a 0-24 inch depth from homes, schools, and a park.
+These samples were collected and analyzed as part of Sloss Industries Corporation RCRA Facility Investigation under EPA guidance and oversight.

 Sampling Strategy - 2009.
-In 2009, EPA required Walter Coke, Inc. to collect soil samples from schools and residential areas in the neighborhoods.
-In addition, all properties from the 2005 sampling event were re-sampled in the July 2009 sampling study (CH2MHill, 2011a).
+In 2009, EPA required Walter Coke, Inc. to collect soil samples from 75 properties (including residences, schools, Harriman Park, and playgrounds) in the neighborhoods.
+Most of the properties from the 2005 sampling event were re-sampled in the July 2009 sampling study (CH2MHill, 2011a).
 Residences adjacent to the properties that exceeded the initial screening levels (EPA Risk Based Screening Levels) in 2005 were also sampled in 2009.
-One hundred and forty three soil samples were collected from 49 properties in the Collegeville community (Figure 1); 60 samples were collected from 23 properties in the Harriman Park community (Figure 1); and 32 samples were collected from six properties in the Fairmont community (Figure 1).
-Sample locations for additional properties were chosen by using a grid sampling approach.
-Sixteen additional properties were selected in grid squares that were not previously sampled at locations considered to be representative of potential exposure areas.
-In individual properties and roof drip lines, composite samples were collected at 0-6" (0-2" for the 2005 samples).
-In vegetable gardens and children's play areas, grab samples were collected at 0-12" depth.
+Sample locations were chosen by using a grid sampling approach or by EPA request and included properties that were not previously sampled at locations considered to be representative of potential exposure areas.
+In individual properties and roof drip lines, composite samples were collected at 0-6 inch depth.
+In vegetable gardens and children's play areas, grab samples were collected at 0-12 inch depth.